janclemenslab/das/docs/README.md

 Build the docs via `make clean html`.
 A fully-rendered HTML version will be built in `docs/_build/html/`.

 ### Publish
 Publish the book by running `make clean html push`.
-This will build the book and push the build static html files to the [https://github.com/janclemenslab/das/tree/gh-pages]() and make it accessible via [https://janclemenslab.org/das]().
+This will build the docs and push the built html files to [https://github.com/janclemenslab/das/tree/gh-pages]() and make it accessible via [https://janclemenslab.org/das]().